GeneDer/coding-challenge/README.md

 Two hashtags will be connected if and only if they are present in the same tweet.
 Only tweets that contain two or more **DISTINCT** hashtags can create new edges.

-**NOTE:** The the order of the tweets coming in **might not be ordered by time** (we'll see an example below on how to deal with tweets which are out of order in time), which mimics what one would get from Twitter's streaming API.
+**NOTE:** The order of the tweets coming in **might not be ordered by time** (we'll see an example below on how to deal with tweets which are out of order in time), which mimics what one would get from Twitter's streaming API.

 A good way to create this graph is with an edge list where an edge is defined by two hashtags that are connected.